CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 location in the tree, discussed next.

 A tile's location in the tree can be defined in terms of the level at which it resides as well as the location within that level.
+Every level of the tree can be thought of as a fixed grid of equally sized tiles, where the level occupies the same space as the previous level but with double the amount of tiles along each axis that gets split.
 For quadtrees, the location within a level in the tree can be described by an x, y coordinate.
 For octrees, location within a level in the tree can be described by an x, y, z coordinate.
-Every level of the tree can be thought of as a fixed grid of tiles, occupying the same space as the previous level but with double the amount of tiles along each axis that gets split.
 For the x direction, tiles' x coordinates are indexed from left to right, ranging from 0 to n - 1 where n is the number of tiles along the x direction for that level.
 For the y direction, tiles' y coordinates are indexed from top to bottom, ranging from 0 to n - 1 where n is the number of tiles along the y direction for that level.
 For the z direction, tiles' z coordinates are indexed from back to front, ranging from 0 to n - 1 where n is the number of tiles along the z direction for that level.
 Quadtrees do not index the z direction.

-If a tile is available in the subtree, its uri is the tree location, delimited by forward slashes.
+If a tile is available in the subtree, its uri is its tree location, delimited by forward slashes.
-For example, if a tile's location in an octree is level 5, with an x,y,z of 6,7,8, its uri is `5/6/7/8`, relative to the base uri.
+For example, if a tile's location in an octree is at level 5, with an x,y,z of 6,7,8, its uri is `5/6/7/8`, relative to the base uri.
-If a tiles location in a quadtree is level 9 with an x, y of 10, 11, its uri is `9/10/11`, relative to the base uri.
+If a tile's location in a quadtree is at level 9 with an x and y of 10 and 11, its uri is `9/10/11`, relative to the base uri.

 It was mentioned that the location of a subtree within the `availability` folder is dictated by its root tile's location in the tree.
 Therefore, the uri of a subtree whose root tile has a tree location of `9/10/11` would have a uri of `availability/9/10/11`.

+On the last level of a subtree, tiles that have a 1 will have a subtree starting from that location.
+For example, if a tile on the last level of a subtree has a 1 and its tree location was
+`5/6/7/8` there would be a tile available at uri `5/6/7/8` and a subtree of availability at uri `availability/5/6/7/8`.

 ## Tileset JSON Format Updates